creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-09-12-tutorial-cvae.md

 ## **Introduction**

 Conditional variational autoencoders (cVAE) should not been seen as an extension of conventional VAE! cVAE are also based on variational inference, but the overall objective is different:
 * In the VAE formalism, a pipeline is optimized to produce outputs as close as possible to the input data in order to build an efficient ***latent space with reduced dimensionality***.
-This latent space is then used in inference for interpretation purposes.
+This latent space is then used during inference for interpretation purposes.
-* In cVAE formalism, a pipeline is optimize to build a latent space that captures ***reference variability***.
+* In the cVAE formalism, a pipeline is optimized to build a latent space that captures ***reference variability***.
 This latent space is then used in inference to generate a set of plausible outputs for a given input $$x$$.

 ### VAE

-A complete tutorial on VAE can be found [here](https://creatis-myriad.github.io/tutorials/2022-09-12-tutorial-vae.html).
+A complete tutorial on VAEs can be found [here](https://creatis-myriad.github.io/tutorials/2022-09-12-tutorial-vae.html).
 The graph below summarizes the overall strategy used in VAE formalism ***during training***.

 ![](/collections/images/cvae/vae_training.jpg)

->The goal of VAE is to learn an embedding (latent) space that efficiently represents the distribution of the $$x$$ input in a lower dimensional space for easier interpretation.
+>The goal of VAEs is to learn an embedding (latent) space that efficiently represents the distribution of the $$x$$ input in a lower dimensional space for easier interpretation.

 &nbsp;